Learn leathercraft from an internationally renowned leather artisan at Cobb+Co Museum.

 Meet your tutor

-Cherryl’s work is world-renowned and she was the first Australian to win the International Al Stohlman Award.
-Al Stohlman is regarded as the world’s most talented and respected leather artist and the award is presented to one person each year in recognition of their dedication to the leather art industry.
+Cherryl McIntyre (pictured) is known for her refreshing and innovative approach to using leather as a medium for creating sculpture and unique fashion accessories.
+Her work is world-renowned and she was the first Australian to win the International Al Stohlman Award, which is presented to one person each year in recognition of their dedication to the leather art industry.

 It's easy!
 Choose the workshop and date that suits you best and give us a call on +61 (0) 7 4659 4900.
 Please see terms and conditions (922 KB) .